sunpy/ndcube/docs/contributing.rst

 i.e. move you onto it.
 The new branch will now be an exact copy of the branch from which you created it, in this case, the master branch.
-But now you can edit files so that the new branch diverges while keeping you master branch copy intact.
+But now you can edit files so that the new branch diverges while keeping you master branch intact.

 After a while, you've made some changes that partially or completely fix the bug.
 We now want to commit that change.
 Committing is a bit